🔼The name Ephron in the Bible

 The name Ephron is applied three times in the Bible, although they all may have something to do with each other:

 - The first Ephron we meet in the Bible is a Hittite, a son of Zohar, from whom Abraham purchased the cave at Machpelah in order to bury Sarah (Genesis 23:8).
 Ephron wanted to give the place to Abraham but Abraham insisted to pay the fair price of four hundred shekels, and so he did and became the owner of land near Hebron.
 Note that this name is spelled עפרון (with the waw-nun extension) seven times in the cycle, but four times עפרן (without the waw; probably an older spelling variant).
+Also note that Stephen appears to equate this Ephron with Hamor, the father of Shechem (Acts 7:16).

 - Then there is a village named Ephron, which was located near Bethel, about 40 kilometer from Hebron.
 This village is mentioned in 2 Chronicles 13:19 only, but since all that area was Hittite, it's not unthinkable that Ephron the village was named after Ephron the man.
 Some texts state that this name ought to be spelled עפרין.